Frequently Asked Questions about the Levitt Pavilion

 Yes!
 All of the Levitt Pavilion concerts are family friendly.
 In addition, we have fun, interactive Children’s Concerts on Wednesdays in June at 9:30 a.m.

-Why are there no Children’s Concerts in the evening this summer?
+Why were there no Children’s Concerts in the evening this summer?

 We found that fewer and fewer families were coming to the Wednesday night concerts, so new this year, we have a different option for families on Wednesday nights — Family Movie Night!
 Movies will be shown on our new video screen for families to enjoy on the lawn.
 All of the movies will be appropriate for all ages.